-The best loss values are generated for frame sizes closer to 1s while optimizing for both the DOA and classification performance.
+The best loss values are generated for frame sizes around 400 and 550 ms while optimizing for both the DOA and classification performance.
 Results are consistently best using the SRMR and GCC-PHAT.
 The GCC-SCOT appears sparsely in the full results, indicating that the optimizer does not find this technique to be as effective as the GCC-PHAT, and so does not tend to apply it during the learning process.
-These results tend to agree with what is seen in Figs 10 and 11, as the minima occur with large frame sizes.
-It seems to be clear that as the frame size increases, the joint optimization results improve as per the trends seen in the presented contour.
+These results tend to agree with what is seen in Fig 7 and Fig 9, as the minima occur with large step sizes.
+However, the joint optimization prefers some smaller frame sizes, indicating that optimizing for the classification as well changes the results of the pipeline.